-20 Years Ago: George Harrison Nearly Killed in His Own Home
+When George Harrison Was Nearly Killed in His Own Home

-George confronted Abram, who was screaming at the spiritual Beatle with a knife in his hand.
-The 56-year-old Harrison ran at Abram to try to tackle and disarm him.
+Harrison confronted Abram, who was screaming at with a knife in his hand.
+The 56-year-old former Beatles star ran at Abram to try to tackle and disarm him.
 The attempt was unsuccessful, and George was stabbed repeatedly in the chest.

 Police arrived after 15 minutes and arrested Abram.
+Olivia's mother was staying with the Harrisons at the time, but was unharmed.
 Paramedics stopped Harrison's bleeding and took him to a nearby hospital, where he was treated for a punctured lung.
 According to the hospital's medical director, some of the wounds were very close to major arteries, which would have been fatal if they had been hit.

 You Think You Know the Beatles?